-The STOP Act directs the Secretary of the Department of Health and Human Services (HHS), working with ICCPUD, to develop a set of performance measures for evaluating the states' use of best practices in preventing underage drinking (Section 2[c][2]).
-The Act requires the following categories to be considered in developing such measures:
+Section 2 of the STOP Act directs the Secretary of the Department of Health and Human Services (HHS), working with ICCPUD, to develop a set of performance measures for evaluating the states' use of best practices in preventing and reducing underage drinking (42 USC 290bb-25b(c)(2)).
+2

-"(I) Whether or not the State has comprehensive anti-underage drinking laws such as for the illegal sale, purchase, attempt to purchase, consumption, or possession of alcohol; illegal use of fraudulent ID; illegal furnishing or obtaining of alcohol for an individual under 21 years; the degree of strictness of the penalties for such offenses; and the prevalence of the enforcement of each of these infractions.

-"(II) Whether or not the State has comprehensive liability statutes pertaining to underage access to alcohol such as dram shop, social host, and house party laws, and the prevalence of enforcement of each of these laws.

-"(III) Whether or not the State encourages and conducts comprehensive enforcement efforts to prevent underage access to alcohol at retail outlets, such as random compliance checks and shoulder tap programs, and the number of compliance checks within alcohol retail outlets measured against the number of total alcohol retail outlets in each State, and the result of such checks.

-"(IV) Whether or not the State encourages training on the proper selling and serving of alcohol for all sellers and servers of alcohol as a condition of employment.

-"(V) Whether or not the State has policies and regulations with regard to direct sales to consumers and home delivery of alcoholic beverages.

-"(VI) Whether or not the State has programs or laws to deter adults from purchasing alcohol for minors; and the number of adults targeted by these programs.

-"(VII) Whether or not the State has programs targeted to youths, parents, and caregivers to deter underage drinking; and the number of individuals served by these programs.

-"(VIII) Whether or not the State has enacted graduated drivers licenses and the extent of those provisions.
+- "(I) Whether or not the State has comprehensive anti-underage drinking laws such as for the illegal sale, purchase, attempt to purchase, consumption, or possession of alcohol; illegal use of fraudulent ID; illegal furnishing or obtaining of alcohol for an individual under 21 years; the degree of strictness of the penalties for such offenses; and the prevalence of the enforcement of each of these infractions. - "(II) Whether or not the State has comprehensive liability statutes pertaining to underage access to alcohol such as dram shop, social host, and house party laws, and the prevalence of enforcement of each of these laws. - "(III) Whether or not the State encourages and conducts comprehensive enforcement efforts to prevent underage access to alcohol at retail outlets, such as random compliance checks and shoulder tap programs, and the number of compliance checks within alcohol retail outlets measured against the number of total alcohol retail outlets in each State, and the result of such checks. - "(IV) Whether or not the State encourages training on the proper selling and serving of alcohol for all sellers and servers of alcohol as a condition of employment. - "(V) Whether or not the State has policies and regulations with regard to direct sales to consumers and home delivery of alcoholic beverages. - "(VI) Whether or not the State has programs or laws to deter adults from purchasing alcohol for minors; and the number of adults targeted by these programs. - "(VII) Whether or not the State has enacted graduated drivers licenses and the extent of those provisions. - "(VIII) Whether or not the State has adopted any other policies consistent with evidence-based practices related to the prevention of underage alcohol use, which may include any such practices described in relevant reports issued by the Surgeon General and practices related to youth exposure to alcohol-related products and information. - "(IX) A description of the degree to which the practices of local jurisdictions within the State vary from one another."

-"(IX) The amount that the State invests, per youth capita, on the prevention of underage drinking, further broken down by the amount spent on-

-"(aa) compliance check programs in retail outlets, including providing technology to prevent and detect the use of false identification by minors to make alcohol purchases;

-"(bb) checkpoints and saturation patrols that include the goal of reducing and deterring underage drinking;

-"(cc) community-based, school-based, and higher-education-based programs to prevent underage drinking;

-"(dd) underage drinking prevention programs that target youth within the juvenile justice and child welfare systems; and

-"(ee) other State efforts or programs as deemed appropriate."

-&lt;sup>2 The text that follows is taken from the original STOP Act as enacted in 2006, and does not reflect changes made to the STOP Act when reauthorized by the Consolidated Appropriations Act, 2023 (Pub.
-L.117-328).
-It is provided here because these were the required categories for the development of performance measures during the time frame covered by this report.

 To meet this requirement, the SPBP Report describes policies that are deemed known or potential best practices and provides a summary of the current status of adoption of these policies across the states.
-Further, it summarizes state and District of Columbia (hereinafter collectively referred to as "the states") responses to an annual survey about underage drinking enforcement practices, prevention programs, and expenditures.
+Further, it summarizes state and District of Columbia (hereinafter collectively referred to as "the states") responses to an annual survey about underage drinking prevention programs, media campaigns, collaborations and best practices, and enforcement practices.